By Nicola Wright

 The AWS Certified Big Data – Specialty certification could be exactly what you’re looking for.
 Here’s everything you need to know about how to land this sought-after accreditation.

-According to our latest AWS Salary Survey, two-thirds of AWS professionals now hold an official certification.
+According to our Careers and Hiring Guide, three-fifths of AWS professionals (59%) now hold an official certification.
 Given the fast-changing nature of cloud tech, certifications are becoming doubly valuable.

 Firstly, they help professionals keep their product knowledge up to date.
 Secondly, they give employers confidence in a candidate’s skills and help them size up an applicant’s profile against their job spec.